mindplay-dk/sql/README.md

 We favor simplicity over ease of use - this library minimally abstracts PDO and stays reasonably close to SQL and the relational model, rather than attempting to hide it.

+### Contributions

+Current target is php 5.5 and later, see `.travis.yml`.

+Code adheres to [PSR-2](http://www.php-fig.org/psr/psr-2/) and [PSR-4](http://www.php-fig.org/psr/psr-4/).

+To run the test-suite:

+    php test/test.php

+To run only the unit or integration suites:

+    php test/test.php --unit
+    php test/test.php --integration

 ## Quick Start

 Every project needs a `Schema` class and one `Table` class for every table in that schema.